What is Active Scanning? Complete Guide to Network Security

 Know the Special Active Scans

 There are two special active scans present.
-One is a Diagnostic Scan and the other is Remediation Scan.
+One is a Diagnostic Scan and the other is a Remediation Scan.

 Diagnostic Scan assists with troubleshooting, downloading the diagnostic file and sending it to Tenable support.
 Whereas the remediation scan runs a follow-up active scan against existing active scan results.
 It evaluates a specific plugin against a specific target or targets where the related vulnerability was present in your earlier active scan.